1.09

 Work with the Nicola Valley Institute of Technology, and the Urban Native Youth Association to co-develop an urban Indigenous centre that supports the childcare, housing and post-secondary needs of Indigenous learners, and strengthen the capacity of the Native Education College to provide culturally relevant post-secondary opportunities for urban Indigenous learners.

-Ministry of Post-Secondary Education and Future Skills
+Lead Ministry: Post-Secondary Education and Future Skills

 Year started